 Chip Denman is manager of the Statistics Laboratory at the University of Maryland, where he also teaches "Science and Pseudoscience" for the University Honors Program.
 He is past-president of the National Capital Area Skeptics and is quoted as saying "Luck is probability taken personally."

 Randi quotes Chip Denman "For instance, you could use .01 (which is frequently seen in the scientific and statistical literature) for the preliminary, and a 1 out of 100,000 rule for the final test - and taken together, you'd know there was only a one-in-a-million shot that someone could get lucky on both."

 An astrologer cannot predict that someone will be a medical doctor as genetic inheritance, environmental factors and free-will come into the mix.
 Over a number of charts, similar patterns appear and this may coincide with success in the healing profession.
-Some may claim to have long desired to work in the field.
-Some might never have considered using their latent talent because 'I had to follow into the family business'.
+Some subjects may claim to have long desired to work in the field.
+Some subjects might never have considered using their latent talent because for example they 'had to follow into the family business'.

 - JREF can use all data (including photos) freely - so your image and name could be used as part of an ad campaign or publicity material to promote JREF for an unlimited period.

 - Applicant surrenders any and all rights to legal action against Randi or the JREF.

 Why it is no longer acceptable to say astrology is rubbish on a scientific basis.

 |Why it is no longer acceptable to say astrology is rubbish on a scientific basis.|

 ||How Wikipedia has been hijacked by 'guerrilla skeptics' who push an anti-astrology agenda.|